TheCedarPrince/thecedarprince.github.io/notes/05072022162026-personal-faith-perspectives.md

++++
-@def title = "Personal Perspectives on Faith"
-@def slug = "05072022162026-personal-faith-perspectives"
+title = "Personal Perspectives on Faith" slug = "05072022162026-personal-faith-perspectives"
-@def tags = ["blog", "faith", "christianity", "nicean", "creed", "archive"]
-@def description = "An evolving note on my perspectives on faith as a practicing"

-@def rss_title = "Personal Perspectives on Faith"
-@def rss_description = "An evolving note on my perspectives on faith as a practicing"
-@def rss_pubdate = Date(2022, 5, 7)
+tags = ["blog", "faith", "christianity", "nicean", "creed", "archive"] description = "An evolving note on my perspectives on faith as a practicing" rss_title = "Personal Perspectives on Faith" rss_description = "An evolving note on my perspectives on faith as a practicing" rss_pubdate = Date(2022, 5, 7)
++++

 Personal Perspectives on Faith